OfficeDev/office-js-docs-pr/docs/excel/custom-functions-get-started.md

 ### Nesting in custom functions

 A custom function can accept another custom function as an argument, ensuring that any dependent values are updated during recalculation.
 The recalculation of the outer custom function depends on the result of the nested function, leading to increased time consumption with each additional nested function.
 Minimize the number of nested levels in your custom functions to improve recalculation efficiency.
-The following code snippets demonstrate two approaches that produce similar outputs. **Option 1** is more likely to reduce the nested levels for end users when adding values in the workbook compared to **Option 2**.
+The following code snippets demonstrate two approaches for adding values in the workbook that produce similar outputs. **Option 1** doesn't have nested levels, while **Option 2** does have nested levels, so **Option 1** is more efficient.

-#### Option 1: Less nesting
+#### Option 1: Increase efficiency with limited nesting

 > [!NOTE]
 > This is the recommended approach.
-It minimizes the number of nested functions and is more efficient than **Option 2**.
+It avoids unnecessary nesting and is more efficient than **Option 2**.

 ```js
     /**